IanStorm/my-home-linux/htpc_bedroom/README.md

 ## Prepare the Operating System (OS)

+Start with the computer:
 1. Connect the Micro SD card to the computer
 2. Download, install, and run **Raspberry Pi Imager**:
 	1. Choose OS: Raspberry Pi OS (other) ➡ **Raspberry Pi OS (64-bit)**
 	2. Write to the Micro SD card
+	2. Eject the Micro SD card from the computer
 	* Tested with v1.7.2 on Windows

-2. Clone this repository.
+Now switch to the Raspberry Pi:
+1. Insert the Micro SD card into the Ras Pi, connect all cables/devices, and finally start the Ras Pi
+2. Go through the initial setup of the operating system
+2. Run (the preinstalled) **Raspberry Pi Imager**: _Applications Menu_ ➡ _Accessories_ ➡ _Imager_:
+	1. Choose OS: Raspberry Pi OS (other) ➡ **Raspberry Pi OS (64-bit)**
+	2. Write to the NVMe SSD
+	3. Shutdown the Ras Pi
+2. Eject the SD card, such that only the NVMe SSD is left

+## Setup the OS

+1. Go through the initial setup of the operating system (again)
 2. Configure:
-	1. Eject and re-insert the SD card
-	2. Copy all items from the cloned `SD_card/` folder to the root folder of the drive called **"boot"**
+	1. Copy all items from the repositories' `boot/` folder to the Ras Pi's `/boot/` folder
-2. Eject the Micro SD card from the computer
-2. Insert the Micro SD card into the Ras Pi, connect all cables/devices, and finally start the Ras Pi

-## Setup the OS

-1. Go through the initial setup of the operating system
+	2. Reboot
 2. Set keyboard layout:
 	1. _Applications Menu_ ➡ _Preferences_ ➡ _Keyboard and Mouse_
 	2. _Keyboard and Mouse Settings_ window ➡ _Keyboard_ tab ➡ _Keyboard Layout…_ button ➡ Select the layout
 2. Rename computer:
 	1. _Applications Menu_ ➡ _Preferences_ ➡ _Raspberry Pi Configuration_
-	2. _Raspberry Pi Configuration_ window ➡ _System_ tabs ➡ Set _Hostname_ to `htpc_bedroom`
+	2. _Raspberry Pi Configuration_ window ➡ _System_ tabs ➡ _Change Hostname…_ button ➡ Set _Hostname_ to `htpc-bedroom`
 	2. Reboot
 2. Disable screen timeout:
 	1. _Applications Menu_ ➡ _Preferences_ ➡ _Raspberry Pi Configuration_